opdavies/oliverdavies.uk/source/_posts/2018-08-21-experimenting-with-events-in-drupal-8.md

     - php
     - symfony
 ---
-{% block excerpt %}
-I’ve been experimenting with moving some of the code to Drupal 8, and I’m quite intrigued by a different way that I’ve tried to structure it - building on some of the takeaways from Drupal Dev Days.
+I’ve been experimenting with moving some code to Drupal 8, and I’m quite intrigued by a different way that I’ve tried to structure it - using event subscribers, building on some of the takeaways from Drupal Dev Days.
-{% endblock %}

-{% block content %}
 Here is how this module is currently structured:

 ![](/images/blog/events-drupal-8/1.png){.border .p-1}